By April C. Brader – DOM National Board Certified and Florida licensed Traditional Chinese Medicine Physician, Acupuncturist and Herbalist

 April is sincerely grateful to her Chinese medicine physician mentors Dr. Chuanxin Wang and Dr. Jack Silverman who spent a lifetime of scholarly study and worked diligently to elucidate both the beauty and healing power of Traditional Chinese Medicine.

-April C. Brader had a near-death experience at the age of five after a severe head injury and was hospitalized.
+April C. Brader had a near-death experience at the age of two after a severe head injury and was hospitalized.
 For 15 years she ran community-based hospital occupational medicine, injury prevention and wellness programs for HealthTrust, HCA and Community Health Systems for the State of Florida.
 She discovered traditional Chinese medicine after she developed acute kidney disease and credits Chinese medicine for healing her and changing her life path.
 She is an herbalist and acupuncturist studying and using medicinal plants from all over the world including rainforest herbs, traditional Chinese medicine herbs, Western herbs, and Native American and Ayurvedic herbs to facilitate healing in patients.